Bug report #933

 QGIS behaves the same like described above - forces an arbitrary value when a string instead of number is given, which is not right.

-#1 Updated by Maciej Sieczka - over 12 years ago
+#1 Updated by Maciej Sieczka - almost 13 years ago

 After some recent Jurgen's fixes it is now possible to correct an invalid field that prevents comitting changes, during digitizing, in the table editor, in case of PostGIS layers.
 So it is not that bad now for PostGIS.